NYC Personal Injury Lawyer » Car Accidents

 There are times when the statute of limitations can vary.
 For instance, you will have 90 days to file an administrative claim if a government agency is involved.
 Alternatively, you could have more time to act if a child was injured or if the responsible party can’t be found.

-At the Law Offices of Jay S. Knispel Personal Injury Lawyers, we are ready to fight for the compensation you deserve after your accident.
+At the Law Offices of Jay S. Knispel Personal Injury Lawyers, we will fight for the compensation you deserve after your accident.
 When you hire our law firm, you’ll benefit from a team with 25+ years of experience who have recovered millions in life-changing awards for injury victims just like you.

 Don’t give the insurance company any advantage.
 Give yourself the edge you deserve by calling attorney Jay Knispel and his accomplished legal team.
-We offer a free case evaluation – so please connect with us by email or by phone to get started today.
+We offer a free case evaluation – so please connect with us by email or by phone to get started.

 Related Links